enthought/mayavi/README.rst

     * Convenient functionality for rapid scientific plotting via mlab (see mlab documentation)

-    * See the MayaVi2 Users Guide for more information.
+    * See the Mayavi Users Guide for more information.

-Unlike its predecessor MayaVi1_, Mayavi2 has been designed with scriptability and extensibility in mind from the ground up.
+Unlike its predecessor MayaVi1_, Mayavi has been designed with scriptability and extensibility in mind from the ground up.
 While the mayavi2 application is usable by itself, it may be used as an Envisage plugin which allows it to be embedded in user applications natively.
 Alternatively, it may be used as a visualization engine for any application.

 .. _MayaVi1: http://mayavi.sf.net